GW391/Avocado/README.md

 Once complete click next, and you can login, and start playing.

-Thank you for trying Avacado CMS and Enjoy.
+Thank you for trying Avocado CMS and Enjoy.